Of Human Bondage (1934 film): Production

 In order to prepare for the role, Davis hired an English housekeeper: "She had just the right amount of cockney in her speech for Mildred.
 I never told her she was teaching me cockney – for fear she would exaggerate her own accent."
 Her efforts failed to impress Leslie Howard who, along with other British cast members, was upset an American had been cast in the role.
 "I really couldn't blame them", Davis stated.
-But his behaviour on the set was distressing.
-"Mr. Howard would read a book off-stage, all the while throwing me his lines during my close-ups.
+But his behaviour on the set was distressing: "Mr. Howard would read a book off-stage, all the while throwing me his lines during my close-ups.
 He became a little less detached when he was informed that the kid was walking away with the picture."
-Film historian Kingley Canham observes that Leslie Howard, in the “gentlemanly understatement” of his performance, served as a counter-balance to Davis’ frequent domination of her less-talented male co-stars.
+Film historian Kingley Canham observes that Leslie Howard, in the "gentlemanly understatement" of his performance, served as a counter-balance to Davis’s frequent domination of her less-talented male co-stars.

 Davis designed her own make-up for the scenes depicting the final stages of Mildred's illness, changed from syphilis to tuberculosis to satisfy the demands of the Hays Code, which, under Joseph Breen, was beginning to expand and rigidly enforce an all-encompassing Production Code.
 On July 1, 1934, three days after the film was released, the upgraded system of censorship was formally announced.

 "I made it very clear that Mildred was not going to die of a dread disease looking as if a deb had missed her noon nap.
 The last stages of consumption, poverty, and neglect are not pretty, and I intended to be convincing-looking.
 We pulled no punches, and Mildred emerged ... as starkly real as a pestilence."

 Reflecting on her performance in later years, Davis said, "My understanding of Mildred's vileness – not compassion but empathy – gave me pause ...
 I was still an innocent.
 And yet Mildred's machinations I miraculously understood when it came to playing her.
 I was often ashamed of this ...
 I suppose no amount of rationalization can change the fact that we are all made up of good and evil."